Skip to main content Skip to navigation

 X-disease phytoplasma (Western X)

-Written by: Tianna DuPont, WSU Extension; Scott Harper, WSU Plant Pathology; Tobin Northfield, Louis Nottingham, WSU Entomology, Adrian Marshall, Rodney Cooper, USDA-ARS TTFVRU; Corina Serban, Bernardita Sallato, WSU Extension; Last updated August 24, 2024.
+Written by: Tianna DuPont, WSU Extension; Scott Harper, WSU Plant Pathology; Tobin Northfield, Louis Nottingham, WSU Entomology, Adrian Marshall, Rodney Cooper, USDA-ARS TTFVRU; Corina Serban, Bernardita Sallato, WSU Extension; Last updated September 2025.
+Peer reviewed FS401E

-The X-disease phytoplasma (‘Candidatus Phytoplasma pruni’) is the primary cause of small, pale, tasteless and unmarketable cherries in Washington state.
-In peaches, plums, and nectarines, X-disease symptoms are typically yellowed, curled and shot-holed leaves, and small-deformed fruit.
-X-disease is present across North America, throughout Washington State, and at high incidence in Yakima, Benton, Franklin, Grant, and Chelan counties.
-It is also present in Douglas, Okanogan, Klickitat counties, and Oregon in The Dalles area.
+The X-disease phytoplasma (Candidatus Phytoplasma pruni) is the primary cause of small, pale, tasteless, and unmarketable cherries in Washington State (Figure 1 and Figure 2).
+In peaches, plums, and nectarines, X-disease symptoms are typically yellowed, curled, and shot-holed leaves, and small, deformed fruit (Figure 3).
+X-disease is present across North America, widespread throughout Washington State, and occurs at high incidence in Yakima, Benton, Franklin, Grant, and Chelan Counties.
+It is also present in Douglas, Okanogan, Klickitat Counties, and in Oregon in The Dalles area.

 diseased Cristalina cherries on tree